 Paragraph 34: partnership share is income profits, not capital or voting

-Paragraph 34(2) of Schedule 15 defines partnership share at any time as the proportion in which the partner is entitled at that time to share in the income profits of the partnership.
-The metric is specifically income profits, not capital profits, not voting rights, and not entitlement to assets on winding up.
-The structural implication is that any mismatch between income-profit-share and capital/voting-share in the partnership agreement produces a partnership-share figure for SLP purposes equal to the income-profit figure, regardless of how the partnership is otherwise weighted.
+Paragraph 34(2) of Schedule 15 defines your partnership share at any time as the proportion in which the partner is entitled at that time to share in the income profits of the partnership.
+That is income profits, full stop: not capital profits, not voting rights, not entitlement to assets on winding up.
+So any mismatch between income-profit-share and capital or voting share in your partnership agreement gives you a partnership-share figure for SLP purposes equal to the income-profit figure, however the partnership is otherwise weighted.

 Connected persons under CTA 2010 s.1122: who counts